friedmanroy/friedmanroy.github.io/_BML/3_gaussians.md

 <br>
 <br>

-The distribution that is seen most often in ML (and statistics) is the Gaussian distribution, also called the _normal distribution_.
-The reason this distribution is so commonly used is because of two reasons: it is empirically observed in the wild many times and, perhaps more importantly, it is mathematically very simple to use the Gaussian distribution (we will see exactly how later on).
+The distribution that is used most often in ML (and statistics) is the Gaussian distribution, also called the _normal distribution_.
+The reason this distribution is so commonly used is because of two reasons: it is empirically observed in the wild many times and, perhaps more importantly, it is mathematically very simple to use.
 This post will delve into the definition and properties of the Gaussian distribution<d-footnote>See <a href="https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf">Bishop 2.3</a> for a much more extensive introduction to the Gaussian distribution.</d-footnote>.

 <br>